 Mordecai received his Ed.D in Educational Leadership from Lamar University, where he earned the Outstanding Doctoral Student Award for his research regarding Texas House Bill 5 and the future of higher education.
 Mordecai also holds a M.S. in Human Resource Management and B.A. in Mass Communication & Political Science degrees from Houston Baptist University, and his A.A. in Liberal Arts degree from Kingwood College.

-Dr. Mordecai I. Brownlee currently resides in San Antonio, Texas with his wife of nearly 12 years, Daphne Brownlee, their son, Mordecai Jr. and their newborn daughter, Lauren Machelle.
+Dr. Mordecai I. Brownlee currently resides in San Antonio, Texas with his wife of 12 years, Daphne Brownlee, their son, Mordecai Jr. and their newborn daughter, Lauren Machelle.